techidaily/site-fox-info/source/_posts/new-extensive-appraisal-a-look-into-bublcam-360.md

 | **Image format**         | JPG                                                    | **Video File Format** | MP4,                                                                                                                   |

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/H2cXnI9oOvM?si=3nz2sBB124ln-83T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 4 Should I buy

  This latest 360° video recording device is available with lots of amazing features but the video quality is an issue.
 Those who are searching for a spherical camera to capture 360° images can buy this Bublcam; it will definitely make your memories more awesome.
 As per reviews, Bublcam is considered to be the most suitable solution with affordable price range and this all in one camera unit allows easy storage on SD cards.